The Alumni Association

 The Alumni Association represents members of the University of Bristol.

 The Alumni Association comprises a diverse community of more than 190,000 alumni in 198 countries.

-- Raise awareness and visibility of alumni networks and the University by advocating for and championing the alumni community.
+- raise awareness and visibility of alumni contributions and support, and the University by advocating for and championing the alumni community

-- Help support and develop the University’s Alumni Engagement Strategy through the provision of strategic and specialist advice.
+- help support and develop GED's mission to connect communities to transform lives through the provision of strategic and specialist advice

-- Contribute to the design, content and delivery of the annual Alumni Forum and Alumni Association Student Awards or similar, support events and engagement activity through participation as prominent hosts, champions and ambassadors.
+- contribute to the development of the alumni engagement and events programme and support activity through participation as prominent hosts, champions and ambassadors

-- Direct and approve the use of Alumni Association funds on an annual basis in accordance with the purpose of the Alumni Association.
+- direct and approve the use of Alumni Association funds in accordance with the purpose of the Alumni Association

 Alumni Association Committee (Alumni Members)

 I obtained a BSc in Geology in 1994.
 I am the Co-Founder of Lithos Partners, a UK-based digital consultancy, specialising in digital communications, digital workplace and digital employee experience initiatives.
 We are a globally recognised leader in digital, advising the world’s most recognised brands including Coca-Cola, Nestlé and Shell.
 I am a Communications Advisor to the UK Government, a regular keynote speaker and an experienced Non-Executive Director.
 I was formerly Chair of the Rainbow Centre for Children and the University of Bristol Students’ Union; and a member of the University of Bristol Court and the Royal Institution.